Felicia Levy, LCSW

 No matter if in a relationship or not, it’s easy to idealize what it’d be like to be in that “perfect” relationship, with romance, great communication, and of course….an abundance of love.
 A trap people fall into is comparing themselves to others – friends, relatives, celebrities and so on.
 When we do that, we lose sight of who we are, and create an unrealistic ideal.
 Movies and TV shows don’t help and without doubt romanticize the holiday, giving the false portrayal that everyone is in a flawless relationship, and that even when a relationship faces a challenge, it always works out happily ever after.
 Statistics show this just isn’t true.
 According to Forbes, an interesting report on the demographics of the United States finds that for the first time, since 2014, half of the American adult population are single!

 Thankfully, there are many ways to help yourself feel better if you are struggling with the upcoming Valentine’s Day.
 The first real step is to make the decision that you want to feel better.
 Some people simply aren’t there, and are ok muddling a bit until the day passes.
 That’s ok too!
-If you want to be proactive, here are some things you can do:
+If you want to be proactive.

 Examples: I’ll never be in a happy relationship; nothing ever works out for me; Valentine’s Day is always awful.